tdameros/42-transcendence/user_management/doc/User_management.md

 > | `200`     | `application/json` | `{"redirection_url": "https://oauth-service.com/authorize?client_id=XXX&redirect_uri=YYY&state=ZZZ&scope=user:email"}` |
 > | `400`     | `application/json` | `{"errors": ["Unknown auth service"]}`                                                                                 |

+NB : if the user cancel oauth2, it will be redirect to the source URI specified, with an error message in the query parameters and no refresh token will be created

 </details>

 ## `/user/oauth/callback/{auth-service}/`